jsxlei/SCALEX/README.md

 `--data_list`: data path of each batch of single-cell dataset, use `-d` for short

-`--batch_categories`: name of each batch, batch_categories will range from 0 to N if not specified
+`--batch_categories`: name of each batch, batch_categories will range from 0 to N-1 if not specified

 #### Output